 Monitoring water chemistry, metals and bacteria helps Toronto and Region Conservation Authority (TRCA) to understand the impacts of land use on the water quality of the local streams and watercourses that ultimately flow into Lake Ontario.

-Since 2002, TRCA has partnered with the Ontario Ministry of the Environment and Climate Change to monitor surface water quality across the region’s watersheds.
+Since 2002, TRCA has partnered with the Ontario Ministry of the Environment, Conservation and Parks to monitor surface water quality across the region’s watersheds.
 Water quality samples are collected monthly at sites unique to TRCA properties as well as some that have been adopted from Ontario’s Provincial Water Quality Monitoring Network.
 The water quality grab samples are analyzed for a standard suite of water quality parameters, including heavy metals, nutrients and bacteria.
 A total of 94 Regional Watershed Monitoring Program water quality samples were processed from 47 sites in 2017.

 Current data analyses show that site water quality conditions are directly linked to the scale of urbanization upstream of a monitoring station.
 Nonpoint sources of contamination from urbanization, such as sediment, nutrients and chemicals, continue to be the largest contributor to poor water quality conditions within TRCA’s jurisdiction.
 Point sources of contamination, such as discharge from wastewater treatment plants and industries, also contribute to the degradation of water quality in the GTA.
 Certain contaminants (e.g. total phosphorus) have decreased over the past 20 years while others such as chloride, derived from road salts, show an increasing trend.